kacpertopol/cam_board/README.md

 # DESCRIPTION

-Point your laptop web cam at a piece of paper and the program will stretch the printable area over the whole screen.
+Point your laptop web cam at a piece of paper and the program will stretch the writable area over the whole screen.

 ![](demo.gif)